srun --pty bash -i

 A virtual private network allows you to access the internet as though you were in a different physical location.
 In a university context, it allows you to access resources that are only available on campus, not matter where you: are far as the internet is concerned, you are on the university campus.

 Cardiff University uses different VPNs for staff and students.
-You need to use the correct VPN or the connection will not work: the VPN software will install and you will think all is good but then it will not connect.
+You need to use the correct VPN or the connection will not work: the VPN software will install and you will think all is well until it will not connect.
 To find the correct instructions, log in to the intranet and search for VPN.
 Here are the current links which have installation instructions:

 Student VPN